cakoch10/cakoch10.github.io/bio.md

 </span>

 <span style="color:#f2f2f0">
-I completed this project for a school project.
+I completed this project for school.
 It was the individual investigation for IB Biology HL.
 </span>